sarvex/magisk-files/note.md

 - [MagiskHide] Allow SuList apps to load magisk module mounts.
 Example, if you want systemless hosts load for Chrome, you need to add Chrome to SuList to let systemless hosts work!
 - [General] Fix MagiskHide and Zygisk become non-functional after enable Core-only mode
 - [General] Trim mountinfo before mounting mirrors
-- [MagiskHide] Refactor logcat-based hide (it might not work properly with Zygote Preforking enabled)
+- [MagiskHide] Refactor logcat-based hide (it will not work properly with Zygote Preforking enabled)
 - [MagiskHide] No longer reset sensitive properties after boot completed
 - [SuList] No longer automatically grant root access for SuList apps
 - [SuList] Only unmounts after system server start, so module like systemize apps and debloat should work (you also need to add apps that are systemized by Magisk module to SuList)